diku-dk/futhark-website/blog/2018-09-16-the-futhark-debugger.rst

 I have already used ``futharki`` to debug various programs, and for all its simplicity, it seems to work very well.
-Most of all, I look forward to being answer the question *"how do I debug my program?"* with something else than *"stare really hard at it for a few hours"*.
+Most of all, I look forward to answering the question *"how do I debug my program?"* with something else than *"stare really hard at it for a few hours"*.
 In retrospect, I'm a little surprised we've managed to write nontrivial Futhark programs at all.

 Futhark is a small and simple language—only the compilers are large and complicated.
 It has been our hope that this would mean that it is